Denise Brown (UN official): Career

 From April 2019 to July 2022, Brown served as Deputy Special Representative for the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), and as United Nations Resident Coordinator and Humanitarian Coordinator, where she reinforced the linkages between the peace and security, development, and humanitarian actions of the UN.
 In CAR, Brown led the coordination of both the UN’s COVID-19 response and the UN’s integrated electoral assistance for the 2020-21 presidential and legislative elections.

 She became the Head of the United Nations in Ukraine in 2022 and she was succeeded in Ukraine by Matthias Schmale in August 2024.

+In September 2025 she was appointed as UNs Resident and Humanitarian Coordinator in Sudan.

 Education

 Brown is a graduate of the University of British Columbia and holds a Master’s of Science in Children’s Development from Purdue University.